camunda/blog.camunda.org/content/post/2020/06/camunda-bpm-7130-released.md

 Sometimes, you want to restrict which process instances a person can access.
 This was already possible with the runtime authorizations, while the historic authorizations worked on a process definition level.
 It is now possible to grant access to specific historic process instances only.

 ## Improved Webapp Functionality

 With the Camunda webapps, we strive to create an excellent tool for managing and operating your processes.

 ### New Metrics

 We added more execution metrics to the system dashboard.

-Additional to the flow node instances and executed decision elements, we now also display the number of started root process instances (RPI) and executed decision instances (EDI).
+Additional to the flow node instances and executed decision elements, we now also display the number of started Root Process Instances (RPI) and Executed Decision Instances (EDI).

 {{< figure src="execution-metrics.png" alt="Admin System Dashboard">}}

-A root process instance has no parent process instance; i.e., it is a top-level execution.
-A decision instance is a DMN decision table or a DMN literal expression.
+A Root Process Instance has no parent process instance; i.e., it is a top-level execution.
+An Executed Decision Instance is a DMN decision table or a DMN literal expression.

 Read more about metrics in our [User Guide](https://docs.camunda.org/manual/7.13/user-guide/process-engine/metrics/).

 ### Accurately Display Failed Activity